-First, let’s look at how these problems can be solved on a smaller scale.
-For example, one single medical facility.
+First, let’s look at how these problems can be solved on a smaller scale—for example, one single medical facility.

 The same goes for every task that involves data entry or search.
 Electronic health records updated in real-time is another great example.
 Having all the important data about a patient on one convenient screen is simply efficient.
-This type of automation streamlines entire processes and eliminates unnecessary manual operations from patient intake forms to the sending of receipts.
+This type of automation streamlines entire processes and eliminates unnecessary manual operations from patient intake forms to receipts.

 Managing prescriptions also becomes easier.
 The days of trying to decipher a doctor’s note are long gone.
 The digital records log the history and track the usage of controlled substances making the process less difficult for both the doctor and the patient.